deezl/pizza-improved/README.md

 # Deezl's Version
 ---

-This has been modified to work with farming_redo and mobs_redo with mobs_animal on *VanessaE's Bananaland Server.
+This has been modified to work with farming_redo and mobs_redo with mobs_animal on *VanessaE's Bananaland Server* The folder should be renamed to 'pizza' instead of 'pizza-improved'

 PIZZA MOD